F-Factor (diet): History

-The F-Factor brand was created by New York dietitian Tanya Zuckerbrot, who developed the plan after gaining 24 pounds and decided to start eating in accordance with the dietary advice she shared with her clients.
+The F-Factor brand was created by New York dietitian Tanya Zuckerbrot, who developed the plan based on dietary adjustments she initially made for herself and her clients.
 The diet consisted of high-fiber carbs and lean protein, which became the base for The F-Factor Diet plan.
 In 2006, she published the book, The F-Factor Diet, which outlined the F-Factor plan.
 She would go on to expand her private practice in New York one year later.

 In 2011, F-Factor foods began being served in restaurants.

 The diet was endorsed by Megyn Kelly in her 2016 autobiography, Settle for More, in which Kelly stated she used the diet after giving birth, in order to address weight gained during pregnancy.

 In 2018, F-Factor launched a line of all-natural fiber-rich products.

 Overview

-The F-Factor Diet incorporates four principles which include eating fiber-rich carbohydrates, dining out, social drinking, and working out less.
+The F-Factor Diet is structured around four components: consumption of fiber-rich carbohydrates, allowances for dining out and alcohol usage, and reduced exercise requirements.
 It advocates using lean proteins with high-fiber carbohydrates.
-The plan focuses on curbing the feelings of hunger and deprivation commonly associated with dieting.
+According to the program, the high-fiber approach is designed to limit feelings of hunger or deprivation.
 The "F" stands for fiber, a non-digestible part of carbohydrates.
 The diet does not require users to cut out fat, carbs, or alcohol.

 F-Factor also provides nutritional counseling services and has its own brand of food and recipes.